NQMVD/raycast-extensions/claude-keywords-chooser/README.md

-**Keywords Not Working**: Ensure you're using the complete generated prompt, not just the keywords **Extension Not Loading**: Run `npx ray dev` in the extension directory **No Response Improvement**: Try combining complementary keywords or adjusting thinking budget
+**Keywords Not Working**: Ensure you're using the complete generated prompt, not just the keywords **Extension Not Loading**: Run `npx ray dev` in the extension directory **No Response Improvement**: Try combining complementary keywords or using a higher thinking level

 ### Performance Tips

-- Use Thinking Budget to control response time and cost
+- Use progressive thinking levels (think → think hard → ultrathink) based on complexity
 - Combine Parallel Tool Calls with multiple tool-using keywords
 - Use Concise Output when you don't need detailed explanations